ietf-wg-scone/scone/draft-ietf-scone-protocol.md

-The choice of 67 seconds, as a prime number, also ensures that problems in tuning applications are not synchronized with other periodic effects.
+The choice of 67 seconds, as a prime number, also ensures that problems in tuning applications are not synchronized with other periodic effects that might be measured in whole seconds.
+This includes segment length or key frame intervals in video applications, but also includes timers for middleboxes; see {{Section 4.3 of ?RFC4787}}.
 Any repeating phenomenon at this interval is therefore unlikely to be due to other periodic effects.

-Protocol participants can use a different period, depending on their role.
-Senders can limit their send rate over any time period up to 67 seconds.
-Network elements can monitor and apply limits to send rates using time period of at least 67 seconds.

 A sample algorithm for ensuring adherance to throughput advice is included in {{sliding-window}}.